 Good Tie Etiquette: 5 Tips You Need to Know and Follow

-Luckily with a few extra seconds, some care, and these five tips, you and your tie will shine every time you wear it.
+Luckily with a few extra seconds, some care, and these five tips, you will look more polished when you wear a tie.

 The ‘dimple,’ or the small fold beneath the knot of a tie, is an essential part of the overall look.
 Adding this small, yet stylish, detail provides additional visual interest that transforms the tie.
 It says to the world that the person wearing the tie possesses an excellent sense of style.